trynthink/scout/docs/tutorials.rst

 Update fields across all ECMs
 *****************************

-``--ecm_field_updates`` updates fields of all ECMs selected for preparation or included in packges to be prepared.
+``--ecm_field_updates`` updates fields of all ECMs selected for preparation or included in packages to be prepared.
+ECM fields are updated using key-value argument inputs.
+Any number of ECM fields can be updated with additional keys.
+Keys should correspond to ECM definition fields.

 Verbose mode
 ************